zunxbt/sixgpt/README.md

 ---
 - **To run this miner, you must need to have 6 GB RAM on your VPS or system (Recommended)**
+- If you want to buy any VPS, you can buy from [PQ Hosting](https://pq.hosting/?from=622403&lang=en) using crypto currency

 ## Installation
 - You can use either this command